-[la bel] [:] mnemonic [operand list] [;comment] Fol Follow these guidelines: All statements must begin with a label, a blank, an asterisk, or a semicolon.
+[la [label] [:] mnemonic [operand list] [;comment] Follow these guidelines: Allstatemer nts must begin with n a label, a blank, an asterisk, or a semicolon.
 Labels are optional; if you use them, they must begin in column 1.
-One or more blanks must separate each field.
-Note that tab characters are equivalent to blanks.
-Comments are optional.
-Comments that begin in column 1 can begin with an asterisk or a semicolon ( or ;), but comments that begin in any other column must begin with a semicolon.
+One or more equivalent t • arate each field.
+Not e that tab characters are an asterisk • or ;), but comments column 1 can begin with that begin in any other